How long will $400k last in retirement: a complete guide

 If you decide to wait a little bit longer to retire, your $400,000 will stretch further and provide you with more income annually.

-Not factoring in additional income from other sources or taking taxes into account, if you retire at 65 and plan to spread $400,000 across 15 years up to a life expectancy of 85, you’ll receive, at minimum, $26,666 annually or just over $2,200 monthly.
+Not factoring in additional income from other sources or taking taxes into account, if you retire at 65 and plan to spread $400,000 across 15 years up to a life expectancy of 85, you’ll receive, at minimum, $34,000 annually.
+This is if you factor in 2% inflation and an annual yield of 6%.
+However, this figure doesn’t include taxes.

-While expenses do reduce slightly when you retire – your daily commutes grind to a halt which means less money is spent on gas or metro tickets – you may end up spending more money in other areas, such as healthcare.
+While expenses do reduce when you retire – your daily commutes grind to a halt, which means less money is spent on gas or metro tickets – you may end up spending more money on other areas, such as healthcare.

-It’s important to factor in all of these considerations when deciding when and how much to retire on.
+It’s important to consider all of these considerations when deciding when and how much money to retire with.

 If you want to grow your retirement savings in your remaining working years, here are three tried and tested, expert-recommended methods you might like to try out: